BenjaminCMorka/ScalaCode/README.md

-This repository contains code solutions to different Scala Programming problems.
+This repository contains code solutions to different Scala Programming problems including processing the Brainf*** Language.